 Let’s compare three popular destinations for overseas students — the US, Australia and the UK.
 We’ll compare what a student would pay in Hong Kong dollars for tuition, accommodation and other living expenses.

 The US is one of the world’s most popular destinations for higher education – and also one of the most expensive.
-Tuition fees range from $40,000 to 10 times that amount per year.
-Most undergraduate degrees last four years so, on average, students are graduating with over a million dollars of debt, just in tuition fees.
-Accommodation and living costs depend on where they live and if the university is private or public.
+Tuition fees range from $5,000 to $50,000 per year depending on the institution and program.
+Most undergraduate degrees last four years, meaning students may graduate with $20,000 to $200,000 in tuition costs alone.
+Accommodation and living costs depend on location and institution type.

-On average, sending your child to Australia to pursue an undergraduate degree will cost you $171,277 annually in tuition fees alone.
-The cost of living in Australia will cost you a minimum of $89,815 per year.
+On average, sending your child to Australia to pursue an undergraduate degree will cost you upwards of HK$81,377 in tuition fees alone.
+The cost of living in Australia would be a minimum of $89,815 per year.
+For example, annual tuition fees at the University of Sydney range from A$45,500 – 52,000, while living costs in cities like Melbourne average A$24,500 per year.

 Read more: 6 Things You Need To Consider For Your Teenager’s UCAS Application